 The dictionary of science is filled with catchy yet misleading terms.
-For example The “god particle” has nothing to do with god.
-Genes cannot really be “selfish”, and when astronomers talk about “metals”, they usually mean something else entirely.
+For example, the “god particle” has nothing to do with god.
+Genes cannot be “selfish”, and when astronomers talk about “metals”, they usually mean something else entirely.
 Now, we have to add “junk DNA” to the list of scientific misnomers.

-Only a small part of our DNA contains genes that encodes for the proteins that go on to build who we are.
+Only a small part of our DNA contains genes that encode for the proteins that go on to build who we are.
 So why do we have the rest of our genome?